Table of Content

 How Do I Find a Golf League to Join?

 One of the best ways to find a golf league to join is to contact the local public and private courses in your area.
-Many of them have golf leagues that you can join when you become a member, or they might even host leagues that are open to members of the public.
+Many of them have golf leagues you can join when you become a member, or they might even host leagues open to members of the public.

 If you don’t want to contact golf clubs directly, you could look online on a platform like MeetUp.